 Squarespace has a fair amount and variety of “starter sites” from which to choose as a baseline design.
 From a visual perspective, they are better than what this designer expected; and there’s a fair amount of customization that can be obtained aesthetically with a relatively small learning curve.
 All are mobile-friendly and allow for mobile adjustments.
 A cool feature called “code injection” is also available for the brave who wish to elevate design or functionality.

-Cost of hosting and maintaining a Squarespace site is very affordable, and Squarespace offers 24/7 email support and live chat during working hours EST.
+The cost of hosting and maintaining a Squarespace site is very affordable, and Squarespace offers 24/7 email support and live chat during working hours EST.

 Drawbacks?
 For those with a design eye, fine tuning and customization is somewhat limited.
 Squarespace does not offer regular site backups, but there are some workarounds to that which require a bit more effort on the user’s part.
 Advanced features for things like SEO and blogging are less robust than what is available with WordPress, but would likely be adequate for most small business owners.